Felixmurithi/node-express-mongo/3-mongo.md

 # mongo

-mongo is document based perfortmant, scalable, flexible. data store in document collection, each document with unique IDs and capable or storing mutiple data formats using the bson-typed json format. max size 16 mb documents can be embedded in other documents. mongo is nore relational
+mongo is document based perfomant, scalable, flexible. data store in document collection, each document with unique IDs and capable or storing mutiple data formats using the bson-typed json format. max size 16 mb documents can be embended in other documents. mongo is nore relational

 ## installing.